gavinhoward/bc/manuals/bc.md

 Void functions can only use the first two `return` statements listed above.

+The word `void` is not treated as a keyword; it is still possible to have variables, arrays, and functions named `void`.

 This is a non-portable extension.

 ##### Array References